makalin/KeyForge3D/README.md

 ## Usage

-1. **Prepare a Key Photo**:
-   - Place the key on a plain background (e.g., white paper) with good lighting.
-   - Optionally, include a reference object (e.g., a coin) for accurate scaling.

-2. **Run the Script**:
+1. **Run the App**:
-   - Update the script to point to your key image file.
-   - Run the main script to process the image and generate the 3D model:
+   - Run the main script to launch the GUI:

    ```bash
    python keyforge3d.py
    ```

+2. **Upload a Key Photo**:
+   - Click the "Upload Key Image" button and select a photo of a key.
+   - The key should be placed on a plain background (e.g., white paper) with good lighting for best results.
+   - Optionally, include a reference object (e.g., a coin) for accurate scaling (scaling is currently set to 1 pixel = 0.1 mm).

-3. **Output**:
+3. **Process the Key**:
+   - Click the "Process Key and Generate 3D Model" button.
-   - The script will output the bitting code (e.g., "05624") to the console.
+   - The app will process the image, display the bitting code, and save the 3D model as `key_model.stl`.
-   - A file named `key_model.stl` will be generated in the project directory.

 4. **3D Printing**:
    - Open the `key_model.stl` file in your 3D printing software (e.g., Cura, PrusaSlicer).
    - Print the key using a strong material like PLA or ABS.
 Use a high resolution (e.g., 0.1 mm layer height) for accurate bitting cuts.

+## Code Overview

+The main script (`keyforge3d.py`) includes:

+- **GUI**: Built with Tkinter for user interaction.
+- **Image Processing**: Uses OpenCV to detect the key's outline and analyze its bitting pattern.
+- **3D Model Generation**: Uses Trimesh to create a 3D model and export it as an STL file.
+- **Error Handling**: Includes basic error handling for invalid images or processing failures.

 ## Roadmap

-- [ ] Add a graphical user interface (GUI) using Tkinter or Flutter.
-- [ ] Implement a 3D model preview within the app.
+- [ ] Add a 3D model preview within the app.
 - [ ] Support for scaling using a reference object (e.g., a coin).
 - [ ] Add key type identification (e.g., Schlage SC4, Kwikset KW1).
 - [ ] Improve bitting analysis accuracy with machine learning.
 - [ ] Create a mobile app version with camera integration.
+- [ ] Add support for more key profiles and bitting standards.

 ## Contributing